 Data duties – reporting obligations for privacy breaches on the way

-Privacy law in New Zealand will be overhauled next year with the Privacy Bill (the Bill) set to come into force on 1 March 2020.
+Privacy law in New Zealand will be overhauled shortly with the Privacy Bill (the Bill) set to come into force on 1 March 2020.
 The Bill will replace the 25-year-old Privacy Act to bring the law into line with international developments following two and a half decades of rapid technological and social change.
 Agencies that hold information about individuals must be prepared to comply with the new data breach reporting obligations.
 An agency is any person or group of persons, whether corporate or not, and whether in the public or private sector.
 All businesses and other organisations in New Zealand must therefore be ready.

 Privacy breaches – not just disclosures but inability to access information